The Ministry of Ungentlemanly Warfare

 This film was self-rated by Prime Video.
 You can find out more about self-rating by streaming providers here.

-Violence is shown throughout the film.
+Violence and disturbing content is shown throughout the film.
 This includes gun violence, bombings and stabbings.
 While there is a lot of violence it is dampened by the comedic tone of the film.
 Sound effects are mostly used to convey the violence and injuries are not shown in detail.
-The strongest scenes of violence include:
+The strongest scenes of violence and disturbing content include:

 • One character uses a bow and arrow, and sometimes uses the arrows to stab people.
 He is later shown wielding an axe also.